 As a newcomer to this, when asking me for help, John told me that he did not know where to start and was completely lost when researching turntables on the market.
 Hence, John and I decided to meet with each other to figure out the best record player under 200.

-Before going to the detailed reviews, we need to get familiar with some basic gramophone jargon, caring tips as well as the buying guide.
+Before going to the detailed reviews, we need to get familiar with some basic vinyl player jargon, caring tips as well as the buying guide.
 Let’s get started!

 John had collected a lot of articles about how to buy a high-quality record player on the Internet.
 What he realized is that he did not understand them because of special terms which are not understandable.

-In fact, those words he mentioned are parts of a gramophone, so a newbie like him would found it difficult to follow.
+In fact, those words he mentioned are parts of a vinyl player, so a newbie like him would found it difficult to follow.
 Do you feel curious about them?
 Even if you think you know them, let’s check whether you are right or not.